-3.7.3 Specific Requirements for Phase III
+3.7.3 Specific Requirements for Phase III or the Core Clerkship Phase

 Specific Requirements for clinical courses must be completed at a site approved by both the University of Colorado School of Medicine and the course, including the AHEC (Area Health Education Centers) system.
-To complete Phase III, a student must complete all required Phase III clerkships with passing grades, all required Longitudinal Curriculum elements, the formative CAPE assessment, and the Clinical Practice Exam (CPE) by passing or remediating.
+To complete the Clerkship Phase, a student must complete all required Clerkship Phase clerkships with passing grades, all required Longitudinal

+Curriculum elements, the formative CAPE assessment, and the completion of Clinical Practice Exam (CPE).

-Because the CPE testing dates extend into the early blocks of Phase IV, courses may be initiated prior to achieving a passing score or appropriate remediation.
-Students should complete all Phase 3 clinical requirements prior to taking the CPE.
-Failure of the CPE may result in halting of Phase IV and reporting to Student Promotions Committee.
-Exceptions related to not attending a required ICC course or taking the CPE must be initiated with the Assistant Dean for Student Affairs who will work respectively, with the ICC Director or CPE Director on the student's behalf.
+Because the CPE testing dates extend into the early blocks of Phase IV or the Post-Clerkship Phase, courses may be initiated prior to achieving a passing score or appropriate remediation.
+Students should complete all the Core Clerkship Phase clinical requirements prior to taking the CPE.
+Exceptions related to not attending a required Basecamp course or taking the CPE must be initiated with the Assistant Dean for Student Affairs who will work respectively, with the Basecamp Director or CPE Director, on the student's behalf.
 The Assistant Dean for Student Affairs is authorized to allow exceptions to these requirements in special circumstances.